blzbrg/feeq/README.md

 OPTIONS:
         --execute-plan <BOOLEAN>    Execute the rename plan.
-When false, plan is constructed and optionally printedaccording to other args, but never run.
+When false, plan is constructed and optionally printed according to other args, but never run.
                                     [default: true] [possible values: true, false]
     -h, --help                      Print help information
         --separator <separator>     Separator between "prefix" name and original name when renaming.